ARGOeu/argodoc/content/guides/compute.md

 ***Note:*** *the script will take care of automatically calling*  ***upload_sync.py*** *and* ***mongo_clean_statys.py*** *with the correct corresponding parameters in order to ensure the sync data is uploaded before the job and the old datastore entries are cleaned.*

 ##### job_cycle.py
-The specific script is used of executing the whole daily cycle of jobs for a specific tenant.
+The specific script is used of executing the whole daily cycle of jobs.
 - uploads the available metric data
 - calculates the status details
 - for each available job calculates a/r results

-full path: `/usr/libexec/ar-compute/standalone/job_cycle.py`
+full path: `/usr/libexec/ar-compute/bin/job_cycle.py`

 parameters:
 - `-d --date {YYYY-MM-DD}`
 specifies the date of the sync data we want to upload
-- `-t --tenant {STRING}`
-a case-sensitive string specifing the name of the tenant

 ***Note:*** *the script will take care of automatically calling*  ***upload_metric.py*** *,* ***job_status_detail.py*** *and* ***job_ar.py*** *with the correct corresponding parameters in the correct call-order.*

 ##### sync_backup.py
 The specific script is used of backing up monthly sync data per tenant (for all available jobs) and store them in the HDFS

-full path: `/usr/libexec/ar-compute/standalone/sync_backup.py`
+full path: `/usr/libexec/ar-compute/bin/sync_backup.py`

 parameters:
 - `-d --date {YYYY-MM-DD}`